Stovetop Mac and Cheese

 - Sharp cheddar cheese – You can also try mild cheddar cheese, white cheddar, or Gruyere for a nuttier cheesy flavor.

-In a large pot, cook the pasta al dente according to the package instructions.
+- In a large pot, bring water to a boil and cook the pasta al dente according to the package instructions.
 Drain the pasta well in a colander.

-Storage Tip: If you have leftovers, store them in an airtight container in the refrigerator.
+If you have leftovers, store them in an airtight container and place in the refrigerator.
 They will keep for two to three days.
-When you warm them up, add a splash of milk to loosen the sauce.
+When you warm up the leftovers, add a splash of milk to loosen the sauce.

 I like them both!
 Baked macaroni and cheese can be just as creamy as the stove version, but it just has the added step of baking it.
 For quick dinners during the week, I love to make stovetop mac and cheese.